 When first published, Eliot’s poem received a lukewarm reception by colleagues and literary critics who compared it to his masterpiece, The Wasteland, and found it lacking.
 Friends of Eliot’s, such as Virginia Woolf and James Joyce, criticized the poem for its overt allusion to Christian faith and the traditions of sacred poetry, like that of Dante and Julian of Norwich, and the obvious way the poet attempted to blend modernist literary tropes with traditional religion.
 These critics thought Christianity was a thing of the past and irretrievable by contemporary artists and thinkers.
 Yet now, more than three-quarters of a century later, the poem is considered a major milestone in English literature.

 Four Quartets is relevant to our own cultural moment because of its powerful testimony to the grace and vision of the Gospel message in a multicultural milieu.
-In Eliot’s vision all hinges upon the still point” where the human experience of time evokes wonder, fear and longing for continuance and redemption, and where Christ’s presence is the pivotal point for the entire Creation.
-Herman and Fujimura have made a substantive response in painting, not so much illustrating Eliot’s work or making direct allusion to passages in the poem as attempting to find, in Eliot’s words, the objective correlative,” between the poet’s themes and their own works.
-Christopher Theofanidis has produced a compelling score that evokes the brooding and brilliant light of Eliot’s poem.
+In Eliot’s vision all hinges upon the “still point” where the human experience of time evokes wonder, fear and longing for continuance and redemption, and where Christ’s presence is the pivotal point for the entire Creation.
+Herman and Fujimura’s substantive response in painting, not so much illustrates Eliot’s work or makes direct allusion to passages in the poem as attempts to find, in Eliot’s words, the “objective correlative,” between the poet’s themes and their own works.
+Christopher Theofanidis’s compelling score evokes the brooding and brilliant light of Eliot’s poem.
 In effect, the painters and composer are collaborating in intentional dialogue with the poem, revealing the staying power of its genius and its self-declared reliance on the Christian literary and theological tradition.